Derecognition of Financial Liabilities (IFRS 9)

 The difference between the carrying amount of a transferred or extinguished financial liability and the paid consideration, inclusive of any non-cash assets transferred or liabilities assumed, is recognised in profit or loss (IFRS 9.3.3.3).

-IFRS 9 employs a stringent legalistic stance with regard to the legal release by a creditor.
+IFRS 9 adopts a stringent legalistic stance with regard to the legal release by a creditor.
 According to IFRS 9.B3.3.4, a debtor’s obligation is not derecognised simply by assigning the responsibility to a third party and informing the creditor about the change.
 The debtor must be legally released from the liability for the debt to be derecognised.
 Interestingly, even if the debtor issues a guarantee to the creditor, this doesn’t prevent the derecognition of the liability (IFRS 9.B3.3.1(b); B3.3.7).

 Repurchasing a debt instrument